 Using an outcome-based approach to encourage involvement in your community is a win-win.
 The approach showcases the end results to motivate people to become more involved.
 Outcome-based engagement can help increase ownership of a community while building a local government that is by the people, for the people.
 Here are three tips to help engage your community by sharing successful outcomes and using government giveaways.

-- Change behaviour by highlighting results.
 Move people to action by showing how behaviours can create a positive change.
 Build a marketing campaign that highlights how community action has led to positive results.
 South of the border in Rhode Island, for example, government officials shared the positive effects of reading to kids and there was an increase in literacy rates.
 Pair your campaign with a related promotional product to really drive the point home.
 A library, for example, could give away bookmarks or reading lights.

-- Use insights from behavioural sciences.
 Behavioural science seeks to understand why humans complete act the way they do.
 Use results from behavioural studies to better current policies.
 For example, San Marcos, Calif., decreased energy use by sending out letters to residents comparing energy usage to their neighbour’s.
 If a resident discovered they were using more energy than their neighbour, they were motivated to change their behaviour and decrease their usage, resulting in a 10 percent decrease of energy use, overall.
 There are many ways to apply this concept to your community.
 Are you looking for volunteers for your next park clean-up or are you trying to recruit donors for a blood drive?
 Show that other community members are already doing these things to make their neighbourhood a better place and you should see better engagement.

 An outcome-based approach to community involvement gives government the chance to share positive results, while clearly illustrating how community members can make a difference.
 Handing out giveaways can also highlight results and motivate others.
 Be sure to try these tips to improve for your next campaign.